Take Your Pills: Reception

 David Ehrlich reviewed the documentary for IndieWire, writing that the film "never finds its focus", describing the director as approaching the topic with the "reactionary zeal of a local TV news segment" in a comprehensive but "myopic" look at the use of prescription amphetamines.
 Ehrlich says Klayman uses "scare-mongering tactics", and he criticizes the filming technique as a "tired attempt to conflate ADHD with a video game aesthetic and a pixelated cartoon of a skeleton drowning in little blue pills".

-Devon Frye writes in ADDitude Magazine that the documentary is a "heavy-handed" and "biased portrait of stimulant use in America", in which Klayman demonstrates "little interest in showing both sides of the story" while focusing on medication users who "openly admit to taking the drugs to get ahead in a culture that constantly demands more".
+Devon Frye writes in ADDitude magazine that the documentary is a "heavy-handed" and "biased portrait of stimulant use in America", in which Klayman demonstrates "little interest in showing both sides of the story" while focusing on medication users who "openly admit to taking the drugs to get ahead in a culture that constantly demands more".
 Frye states that the film explores questions that are worthy, but fails to deliver answers to those questions by focusing on unsympathetic characters and by relying on "jarring animations and repetitive interviews".

 Reviewing the documentary for Variety magazine, Owen Gleiberman calls the film "urgent" and "eye-opening".
 Gleiberman writes that the connections made by the movie's thesis "may strike some as too speculative for comfort", but they can "fire up your perceptions enough to burn through the cumulative effects of advertising".
-Justin Lowe, film critic for The Hollywood Reporter, writes that some of interviewees have interesting stories, but the "talking-head experts" and the animated and archived film sequences are sluggish.
-He states that the film relies heavily on anecdote but is light on data and documentation, and fails to make its case.
+Justin Lowe, film critic for The Hollywood Reporter, writes that some of the interviewees have interesting stories, but the "talking-head experts" and the animated and archived film sequences are sluggish.
+He states that the film relies heavily on anecdote but is light on data and documentation and fails to make its case.